 when talula was taken out, she filled a coffee cup (i don't know if it was a styrofoam cup, grande or super big gulp). my surgeon had removed 95% of talula and the rest would be up to radiation and chemotherapy.

-a few weeks later i got a call from a very nice woman at the hospital and she asked me if the hospital could keep my tumor in their tumor bank. it would be used for research and might be helpful in my future treatments and/or other patients'.
+a few weeks later i got a call from the hospital and a very nice woman asked me if they could keep my tumor in their tumor bank. it would be used for research and might be helpful in my future treatments and/or other patients'.

-i immediately agreed. as a member of the tribe of nerdz, i was thrilled to be a part of this. a BANK? my tumor would live on in a BANK?? tumor banks are really a thing???
+i immediately agreed. as a member of the tribe of nerdz, i was thrilled to be a part of this. a BANK? like in a vault?? my tumor would not live in me, but live on in a BANK?? tumor banks are really a thing???

 talula is my oldest, dearest friend and i am her only friend. so, even though she tried to kill me, i decided i should be a good friend and write her letters while she's there.